 As a result, they generally have a higher VO2 max than the average person.

 What factors influence a person’s VO2 max score?

-There are many factors that can influence VO2max, e.g. heredity, training, age, gender, and body composition.
+Many factors can influence VO2 max, e.g., heredity, training, age, gender, and body composition.

-Lung Capacity and heart volume: The greater your lung capacity, the more oxygenated blood your heart can pump, and thus your higher VO2 number.
+- The greater your lung capacity, the more oxygenated blood your heart can pump, and thus your higher VO2 number

-The more oxygenated blood that can reach your muscles, the higher your VO2 max score, thus suggesting that capillary delivery is an important component.
+- The more oxygenated blood that can reach your muscles, the higher your VO2 max score, suggesting that capillary delivery is an essential component

-What is the score range for VO2 max?
+What is the score range for cardio fitness and VO2 Max?

-The average VO2 max score for untrained healthy men is around 37.9 and for untrained healthy women, the VO2 max is at 27.6 across all age groups.
-(2).
-The VO2 max results in the study were based on CPX (cardiopulmonary exercise testing) of the adults.
+The average VO2 Max or cardio fitness score for untrained healthy men is around 37.9; for untrained healthy women, the VO2 Max is 27.6 across all age groups.

 VO2 Max Norms for Men